Peace Operations: Terms & Definitions

 For many of these terms, national militaries and international organizations have developed doctrines to help clarify the concepts and provide robust definitions.
 Unfortunately, the doctrines of the UN, NATO, Canada and the US differ on these terms and concepts.
 Fortunately, they differ only in minor ways and are roughly compatible, though the nuances can be important.
 A list of definitions from the doctrines of these organizations and countries is provided in Annex 1.
 A caution: the Canadian doctrinal manual on “Peace Support Operations” (PSO) is quite old (2002) and is long overdue for a re-write.
 Furthermore, NATO has shifted away from the term “Peace Support Operation” and uses the more generic term “Peace Support” efforts or force, with various types of operations included.
 These types of operations or roles are shown in Figure 1.

+Figure 1.
 Types of activities and operations designed to support peace (see pdf)

 Adapted from Peace Support Training Centre, Canada, EO 401.02.